marresgit/Dissimilate/README.md

 # Dissimilate
-Just a way to display json output in Flask (html table)
+Just a better way to print json from an api.